mirror/dd-wrt/src/router/curl/docs/libcurl/libcurl-errors.md

 ## CURLE_FTP_WEIRD_PASV_REPLY (13)

-libcurl failed to get a sensible result back from the server as a response to either a PASV or an EPSV command.
+libcurl failed to get a sensible result back from the server as a response to either a PASV or a EPSV command.
 The server is flawed.

 ## CURLE_FTP_WEIRD_227_FORMAT (14)